Why is my Mallet Finger Not Healed?

 Let’s talk about reason number three why your mallet finger may not be healed.
 This could be because you were not wearing your splint consistently throughout the whole 6 to 8 weeks.

-It is important to wear your mallet finger splint 24 hours a day, 7 days a week.
-Removing your splint even once can undo all the healing.
+This means wearing your mallet finger splint 24 hours a day, 7 days a week.
+Removing your splint even once, without support, can undo all that healing goodness.

-Just like moving too quickly at the end of 6 weeks without a slow progressive program.
+Same goes with moving too quickly at the end of 6 weeks.
+A slow progressive program is necessary to slowly stress the tendon.

 If you have a bony mallet, you want that bone to heal.
 For that to happen, you must keep your fingertip immobilized every hour of every day.

-Even if you don’t have a bony mallet, you still have to let the tendon scar and heal to the bone.
-Constantly removing your splint will not allow for healing.
+Even with a tendinous mallet, you still have to let the tendon scar and heal to the bone.
+Constantly removing your splint will not allow for strong healing.

-Think of it this way, it’s no different than breaking your wrist and having to wear a cast on your wrist for 6 weeks.
+Think of it this way, you would wear a cast on your wrist for 6 weeks to heal your broken wrist.
+Right?

 This is why it’s so important to make sure you get the correct diagnosis.
 A swan neck deformity does look like a mallet finger.
 I have seen doctors and therapists miss this diagnosis.